peteroupc/peteroupc.github.io/morealg.md

     - _NO_ if the signed distance (or a lower bound of such distance) at each of the box's corners is greater than _&sigma;_; and
     - _MAYBE_ in any other case, or if the function is unsure.
 6. **InShape** implementations can also involve a shape's _implicit curve_ or _algebraic curve_ equation (for closed curves), its _implicit surface_ equation (for closed surfaces), or its _signed distance field_ (a quantized version of a signed distance function).
 7. An **InShape** function can implement a set operation (such as a union, intersection, or difference) of several simpler shapes, each with its own **InShape** function.
-The final result depends on the shape operation (such as union or intersection) as well as the result returned by each component for a given box.
+The final result depends on the set operation (such as union or intersection) as well as the result returned by each component for a given box.
 The following are examples of set operations:
     - For unions, the final result is _YES_ if any component returns _YES_; _NO_ if all components return _NO_; and _MAYBE_ otherwise.
     - For intersections, the final result is _YES_ if all components return _YES_; _NO_ if any component returns _NO_; and _MAYBE_ otherwise.
     - For differences between two shapes, the final result is _YES_ if the first shape returns _YES_ and the second returns _NO_; _NO_ if the first shape returns _NO_ or if both shapes return _YES_; and _MAYBE_ otherwise.